ssendhil/Getting_and_Cleaning_Data/README.md

 This repository contains the following files:

-**README.md** this file provides an overview of the data set and how it was created.
+- `README.md` this file provides an overview of the data set and how it was created.

-**final_data.txt** this file contains the final tidy data set.
+- `tidy_data.txt` this file contains the final tidy data set.

-**CodeBook.md** this is the code book, which describes the contents of the data set
+- `CodeBook.md` this is the code book, which describes the contents of the data set

-**run_analysis.R** this is the R script that was used to create the data set
+- `run_analysis.R` this is the R script that was used to create the data set